timgale/timgale.github.io/_posts/2019-06-11-6-tips-for-effective-product-design.md

 Straying away from platform conventions too much can be detrimental to the user experience.

-People have become acustomed to expect certain behaviours from inputs and form elements and have likely built up <a href="https://www.nngroup.com/articles/mental-models/" target="_blank">mental models</a> of how to interact with content across multiple platforms.
+People have become accustomed to expect certain behaviours from inputs and form elements and have likely built up <a href="https://www.nngroup.com/articles/mental-models/" target="_blank">mental models</a> of how to interact with content across multiple platforms.
 Applying too much customisation for the sake of form over function could hinder usage and unnecessarily increase <a href="https://www.nngroup.com/articles/minimize-cognitive-load/" target="_blank">cognitive load</a>.

 Take advantage of people’s past experiences and use tried and tested patterns.